Write a little about yourself. Just a paragraph will do.

 beyond what we do for a living.
 In that case, man, I'm doing a lot!

 Striving to keep the ideal of the Renaissance man alive.
 Now in

-[UPDATE] Learning winemaking from UC Davis so soon the world should
+[UPDATE] Learning winemaking from UC Davis so I got something to

 I’m really good at